It’s a brief overview of the major components of the platform that will get you acquainted with some of its most important uses and features.

 It’s easy and tempting to get comfortable in the role you are in.
 Whether you are designing, developing, or implementing marketing strategies, it is always important to find areas to improve, and HubSpot has an incredible amount of resources that make that easy.

 Some of the resources that I’ve found most useful are:

 The HubSpot Academy Blog - some of the most helpful HubSpotting articles I’ve found are on the HubSpot Academy Blog.
 Their Support Series in particular answers commonly asked questions and helps users solve common problems.

 Because INBOUND is less than a month away (YAY!) - You can view the slide decks from ALL of the speakers on the INBOUND Slideshare to get valuable insights from a ton of great marketers and influencers.

-The IMPACT Blog -- As a HubSpot Diamond Partner, we’re neck deep in this software every day and our articles are chock full of valuable tutorials, tips, and tricks to show you how to use it the right way.
+The IMPACT Blog -- As a HubSpot Elite partner, we’re neck deep in this software every day and our articles are chock full of valuable tutorials, tips, and tricks to show you how to use it the right way.

 Just for fun, I asked some IMPACTers what mistakes they’ve made in HubSpot that they don’t want others to make.
 Here’s what they said: